LuiguiGallardo/p_monodon_transcriptome/README.md

 - **Predicted proteins**: 58,678 total (28,423 longest isoforms)
 - **Differential expression**: Gene and isoform-level analysis

+Large FASTA files have been split into 5 parts each and compressed with gzip for GitHub compatibility:
+- All files are under 100MB limit
+- Use `zcat file*_Trinity*.fasta.gz > Trinity.fasta` to reconstruct original files
+- See `02_assembly/01_trinity_output/README_reassemble.md` for detailed instructions

 ## Pipeline

 1. **Quality control**: FastQC → Trimmomatic filtering